-If the Associate Vice-President of Student Housing and Community Services, or their designate, is of the opinion that you pose a threat to the well-being or ability to study of yourself, or any other resident, then they may without notice impose immediate sanctions including eviction from your accommodation, a ban from all residence property, including your accommodation, your residence building, parking lots, and surrounding grounds, and termination of this Contract.
+If the Associate Vice-President, Student Housing and Community Services, or their designate, is of the opinion that you pose a threat to the wellbeing or ability to study of yourself, or any other resident, then they may without notice impose immediate sanctions including eviction from your accommodation, a ban from all residence property, including your accommodation, your residence building, parking lots, and surrounding grounds, and termination of this Contract.

 You may appeal the assignment of standards points and/or the sanctions imposed according to the procedures outlined by Student Housing and Community Services in its residence standards appeal brochure, as it may be amended from time to time.
-Any appeal of a finding of Sexual Misconduct as referred to in section 3.34A must be made in accordance with the Board of Governors Policy Sexual Assault and Other Sexual Misconduct.
+Any appeal of a finding of Sexual Misconduct as referred to in section 3.34A must be made in accordance with the Board of Governors Sexual Misconduct Policy.
 All standards points or other sanctions imposed on a resident take effect immediately and will not be suspended pending appeal.